 Businesses that do not protect their public use of copyrighted music risk facing a variety of lawsuits.
 Playing recorded music in public, as well as other uses such as karaoke or live acts, are examples of music that may require licensing.
 All of these can result in hefty fines in theory, but enforcement in most countries is so lax that the majority of business owners are unaware of the need for music licensing.

 Music and song licensing laws apply to recorded music that is played in public in some cases.
 Most business owners claim that top-level fees are the responsibility of their media providers in these situations.
-Music distributed in a country or region a large cable television or internet provider, for example, is generally considered to be a case where the provider handles top-level licensing requirements.
+Music distributed in a country or region by a large cable television or internet provider, for example, is generally considered to be a case where the provider handles top-level licensing requirements.

 Those interested in learning more about the music or song licensing industries can speak with industry professionals, as well as recording artists and others with practical experience in the field.
 Despite the fact that music licensing is an important part of the music industry, it isn’t something that most music fans are aware of.
 Licensing music is a contract between artists and groups, record labels, specific licensing companies, and businesses or other formal enterprises such as churches, community centers, or non-profit organizations that takes place largely in private.